awslabs/cid-data-collection-framework/data-exports/README.md

 ### We only have one AWS Organization.
 Do we still need this?
 Yes.
 Throughout an organization's lifecycle, mergers and acquisitions may occur, so this approach prepares you for potential future scenarios.

+### Can I use S3 Intelligent Tiering or S3 Infrequent Access (IA) for my CUR data connected to Athena?
+We strongly recommend **against** using S3 IA for CUR data that is connected to Athena, especially if you have active FinOps users querying this data.
+Here's why:
+- CUDOS typically only retrieves data for the last 7 months, so theoretically older data could be moved to S3 IA or managed with Intelligent Tiering.
+- Moving older CUR parquet files to IA could potentially reduce storage costs by up to 45%.
+- **However**, this only saves money if the data isn't frequently accessed.
+With S3 IA, you're charged $0.01 per GB retrieved.
+- Athena uses multiple computational nodes in parallel, and complex queries can multiply data reads dramatically.
+For every 1GB of data you want to scan, Athena might perform up to 75GB of S3 reads.
+- If someone runs a query without properly limiting it to specific billing periods, the retrieval costs can be astronomical.
+For example:
+  * Scanning a full CUR of 600GB: `600GB × 75 × $0.01/GB` = `$450.00` for just one query!
+- Due to this risk of human error, we do not use storage tiering as a default and strongly advise against it for CUR data connected to Athena.
+We also advise agains Intelligent Tiering by default.
+- KPI Dashboard - one of our foundational dashboards - scans the entire CUR (Cost and Usage Report) data to detect the first snapshot and determine its age.
+This prevents AWS Intelligent Tiering from functioning effectively, as it forces all data to remain in frequent access tiers and result is unnecessary additional monitoring costs with no cost-saving benefits.